alexander-novo/CS480Novotny/PA11/README.md

 # Controls

-`left click` - Drag to rotate camera, click object to shoot object forward some
+`right click` - Drag to rotate camera, click object to shoot object forward some
+`left click` - Click and hold on the cue ball to power up a shot
 `Scroll wheel` - Zoom in and out
 `N` - To start a new game.
 `P` - To pause the game.